Manage Permissions

 Crystal Projects often carry highly sensitive and confidential data that needs to be handled with care.

-For this reason, Crystal Console offers a Permissions Management System that enables you, as Admin User, to manage and customize Member Users' Permissions in order to control which data they can see and ask for in Crystal Advisor.
+For this reason, Crystal Console offers a **Permissions Management System** that enables you, as an Admin User, to manage and customize Member Users' Permissions in order to **control which data they can see and ask for on the Crystal Advisor**.

-Permission settings affect all the Advisor's capabilities where there is a Topic (with Filters) to be visualized.
+Permission settings affect all the Advisor's capabilities where there is a Topic (with Filters) to visualize.

 Whenever permissions are not granted, the User’s experience will be limited.